 The Future of IOST

-IOST is the host to a high number of dApps, which is impressive considering that it is still a relatively new blockchain platform compared to the others in the “Big 4”.
-Gambling, games, and exchanges are the most popular IOST dapps at the moment.
+IOST is the host to many dApps, which is impressive considering that it is still a relatively new blockchain platform compared to the others in the “Big 4”.
+Gambling, games, and exchanges are the most popular IOST dapps.

-The IOST team has big plans and to do this they will need to continue increasing their dApp usage as well as increase their partnerships with different organizations.
-They will continue partnering with more exchanges and bringing in more developers and nodes into their ecosystem to create the “world’s first scalable AND decentralized blockchain project.”
+The IOST team has big plans, and to do this, they will need to continue increasing their dApp usage and their partnerships with different organizations.
+They will continue partnering with more exchanges and bringing more developers and nodes into their ecosystem to create the “world’s first scalable AND decentralized blockchain project.”

-ImmuneBytes is facilitating blockchain security by employing the use of cutting-edge techniques on smart contracts and decentralized applications.
+ImmuneBytes facilitates blockchain security using cutting-edge techniques on smart contracts and decentralized applications.
 We have a team of experienced blockchain security auditors who are adept at their niches and provide you with innovative solutions and consultation.
-So far we have worked on 175+ blockchain start-ups on different blockchain frameworks, with clients spread across the globe, and are continually unfolding ourselves to make this decentralized movement thrive.
+So far, we have worked on 175+ blockchain start-ups on different blockchain frameworks, with clients spread across the globe, and are continually unfolding ourselves to make this decentralized movement thrive.